cynner-g/alliabce-credit-frontend/front-end/To Do.md

     not working

-[Companies / USER]
-    Accept user (dont work) + If user created directly from admin should be accepted automatically WORD “stimulate” should be changed for “simulate” and this function doesn’t work yet Big problem on refresh user list?
 [company : user add]
     Company access we dont see entire access, only main company (where the sub-company) [company : user edit]
-    once you edit an user it disappear
-    Why i can’t edit the user listed right now “usermanager_test” ? when you try to edit a new user the “company access is not checked” where is the active / inactive an user ??
+    where is the active / inactive an user ??

-    Remove user (dont work) or archive it..
-    If you try to change role it disappear the user [company - watchlist]
+[company - watchlist]
     can’t create a second watchlist?
     remove doesn’t work